The 5 Most Common Mazda RX-8 13B Engine Problems

 Driving your Rx8 through flood water is highly unadvised.
 However, engine flooding has nothing to do with outside water getting into the engine.

-The cold start cycle on the 13B Rx-8 consists of the injectors dumping a lot of fuel into the combustion chamber while simultaneously feeding additional oxygen into the recirculating exhaust gases to further burn the exhaust gases and heat the catalytic converter up faster.
+The cold start cycle on these rotary engines consists of the injectors dumping a lot of fuel into the combustion chamber while simultaneously feeding additional oxygen into the recirculating exhaust gases to further burn the exhaust gases and heat the catalytic converter up faster.

 Flooding occurs when you shut the engine off too soon into its cold start cycle.
 Always warm your 13B rotary engine up before turning it off.
 By letting it warm up you can ensure that the excess fuel being poured into the combustion chamber is fully burned before the engine is turned off.